The Dos and Don’ts of Sealing the Deck

 Avoid common mistakes when applying sealant that can leave your deck vulnerable to damage and hazards.

 A backyard deck is the perfect platform for good times, but that wooden surface needs a proper sealant to protect it against the ravages of sun, rain, and temperature fluctuations.
 While you can hire a decking contractor to seal the surface, many homeowners opt to tackle the task—and save between about $550 and $1,260, according to HomeAdvisor.
-While sealing a wooden deck isn’t the toughest DIY project, there are definitely tricks and techniques that help ensure quality results.
-So consider these dos and don’ts for sealing a deck so you’ll get the job done right the first time.
+Sealing a wooden deck isn’t the toughest DIY project for a homeowner, but there are definitely tricks and techniques that help ensure quality results beyond just choosing the right product.
+Start with one of our recommendations for the best deck sealer, then follow this expert advice for sealing a deck to get the job done right the first time.

 DO wait 30 days before sealing a new deck.